 After binge-watching season one in a day, my brother and I have tuned in every week for each new Riverdale episode.
 The combination of a murder mystery and high school drama excites and entertains us!
-When I found a prequel novel was being published, I was definitely intrigued.
+When I found out Riverdale: The Day Before was a prequel novel being published, I was definitely intrigued.

 Each chapter of Riverdale: The Day Before switches off between our four main characters (Jughead, Archie, Betty, and Veronica) and includes little snippets from a few of the minor characters.
 I loved the extra snippets, which were formatted as text messages, emails, and news articles.
 It was nice seeing a peak into some of the minor characters as we don’t really get to know them in the show as well as we obviously know our main characters.
 Of these snippets, I enjoyed Dilton Doiley’s the best as we see why he is the way he is (and get an explanation for the bunker that’s featured in season three).

 Of the actual main POVs, Jughead’s was my favorite.
 His voice sounded the most like his on the show and pulled at the heart strings as he struggles through a difficult time.
 In Archie’s chapters, we see how he and Ms. Grundy got together (and just how creepy she is in preying on high school students).
 I mean we know from the show how inappropriate their relationship is, but in this book we are given an extra snippet of where she’s texting another student while also seeing Archie.
 I think both Jughead and Archie’s voices sounded the most similar to the show since their storylines weren’t anything new.